Tuesday, April 15, 2025

 When we moved, we had apprehensions in our mind, on how the life in Nish-Chintha is going to be.
 Both me and Asha love rural/ village environment, and we won’t have any problem to move from the most buzzing city of Mumbai to the sleeping village of Mulanjur.
 We have been preparing our daughter Pratibha for some time about moving to Nish-Chintha.
 We moulded her to a state where she started looking forward to the life at Nish-Chintha.
 She was absolutely enjoying her life in Mumbai.
 She was working as a Chef in Arpan Food Services and Cafe Arpan.
 We were uprooting her from that “happening” life to a situation where there is “nothing”, at least then.
 But, her future is what we were concerned, and not her present.
 She tried to see positives in Nish-Chintha, which we didn’t even see.
 It was peak of lock-down, when we came here.
 Walking through the paddy fields to a shop to get some essentials, adjusting with whatever we had etc. was the life then.
 Live with whatever we have and we could get.
 Our flat was not ready..
 Thanks to one of the villa owner for letting us stay in their house till we move to our flat.
 In two months of our coming to Nish-Chintha, we barged in and stayed in our flat, even if it was incomplete.
 Still it is incomplete.

 Well, as there is nothing much to do there, the mind started exploring many things.
-We did start thinking of options for Pratibha, when we become no more.
+Before coming here, we did start thinking of options for Pratibha, when we become no more.
 Many options were discussed and heard arguments for and against them.
 We didn’t have clarity on that front.
-Infrastructure work was in progress in Nish-Chintha.
-I could contribute in some of the infrastructure projects, including setting up a captive water supply system including a treatment plan.
-Well, I could learn and understand many things about Nish-Chintha project during this time.
+Now, infrastructure work is in progress in Nish-Chintha.
+I could contribute in some of the infrastructure projects, including setting up a captive water supply system including a treatment plant.
+Well, I could learn and understand many things about rehabilitation projects in general and Nish-Chintha project in particular, during this time.
 I also started teaching a 9th standard boy from the village, who had no means to go for a tuition.
 It is a challenge to teach a Malayalam medium student, as it was English that I was using throughout my professional life, and I was away from Kerala from 1978.
 I do enjoy teaching 9th standard subjects including languages.

 When more families started moving in, the life started transforming.
 And the transformations were much faster than what we could think of.
 Both tangible and intangible changes were there.
 Mindsets started changing.
 Approaches in dealing with people started changing.
 Our understanding of “Joy” and “Happiness” started changing.
 We started finding joy in “giving up” the comforts what we were used to for years together.
 When the common kitchen started functioning, the transformation picked up further speed.
 It was quite a bit of "giving" for us.
 The cuisine itself was different.
 Considering our future, we started getting into the mode of “Adjusting”.
 It was not easy, but we were enjoying the “joy of "giving up”.
 Not just the food habits, but many of our comforts that we were used to.
 Our worries about ‘comforts’ in our own house started diminishing, and concerns about ‘comforts’ in Nish-Chintha as a whole, started increasing.